rednafi/rednafi.com/content/go/rate_limiting_via_nginx.md

 Plus, I didn't want to muck around with load balancer configurations, and there's no shortage of libraries that allow me to do this quickly in the app.
 However, this turned out to be a bad idea.
-In the event of a DDoS or thundering herd incident, even if the app rejects the influx of inbound requests, the app server workers still have to do a minimal amount of work.
+In the event of a DDoS[^1] or thundering herd[^2] incident, even if the app rejects the influx of inbound requests, the app server workers still have to do a minimal amount of work.

 Also, ideally, rate limiting is an infrastructure concern; your app should be oblivious to it.
 Implementing rate limiting in a layer in front of your app prevents rogue requests from even reaching the app server in the event of an incident.
 So, I decided to spend some time investigating how to do it at the load balancer layer.
-Nginx[^1] makes it quite manageable[^2] without much fuss and the system was already using it as a reverse proxy.
+Nginx[^3] makes it quite manageable[^4] without much fuss and the system was already using it as a reverse proxy.

 For the initial pass, I chose to go with the default Nginx settings, avoiding any additional components like a Redis layer for centralized rate limiting.